top of page

 3. The Deadline: A Novel About Project Management by Tom DeMarco

-DeMarco is acutely aware that information dumping is a surefire way to scare away budding project managers.
-His novel keeps project management concise, without glossing over critical ideas.
-Uniquely, this book is written as if it were fictional prose and not a serious, educational piece.
+Uniquely, this project management book is written as if it were fictional prose and not a serious, educational piece.
 It introduces concepts of project management through a main character named Tompkins, who is met with a distressed and disorderly team.
-Besides detailing key factors, this novel places emphasis on soft skills like communication and empathy, among others.
+Besides detailing key factors, this novel emphasizes soft skills like communication and empathy, among others.

 About the Author: